What if there was a way to take the things you need without paying for them, and doing it in a way that supports your moral beliefs?

 The word freegan is a mashup of the words “free” and “vegan.”
 Taking the ethos of veganism a step further, freegans go beyond advocating for animals and stand against the industrial economy in general, seeing at its core the abuse of humans, animals and the environment.

 Of all the strategies practiced by freegans, the movement probably garners the most attention for the act of dumpster diving; rummaging through garbage in pursuit of usable items.
-Few places are off-limits – retailers, offices, restaurants, schools, supermarkets, and any other facility that throws useful items out are game.
+Few places are off-limits – retailers, offices, restaurants, schools, supermarkets, and any other facility that throws out useful items is game.

 “Despite our society’s stereotypes about garbage, the goods recovered by freegans are safe, useable, clean, and in perfect or near-perfect condition, a symptom of a throwaway culture that encourages us to constantly replace our older goods with newer ones, and where retailers plan high-volume product disposal as part of their economic model,” freegan.info notes.